OJB-Quantum/Navaho-Linguistics/README.md

 | Private Link for Onri's Quantum Team to Translation Table Elements |
 | - |
 | [Navaho Translation Table - Onri's Quantum Hardware Team @UMN](https://docs.google.com/spreadsheets/d/1-tQlvdACq8fqpjb4uU1IEt-_E-pK_2sf_hXywJTj3uE/edit?usp=sharing)|

-> Note: Unicode is mentioned here due to its convenience of character generation when one desires to correctly spell Navaho words.
-This form of character generation may provide a robust sequence of protocols for practical language usage in digital form, further strengthening any future initiatives to automate Navaho translation.
-Another interesting thing is that there are Navaho medical documentation on instrumentation that may be helpful in translating hardware-related topics.
-This includes microscopes and other advanced spectroscopy techniques in Navaho that we can borrow ideas from for this project.

-> In summer of 2024, the thought of exploring Navajo/ Navaho Braille together with Nemeth (Braille mathematics) came to mind.
-Although advanced mathematics topics are covered using Nemeth, it would be interesting to see it combined with Navaho/ Navajo Braille to express terms used in quantum mechanics and quantum computing.
-> I created a simple tool to help with this idea: <https://github.com/OJB-Quantum/LaTeX-to-Nemeth-Braille-to-SVG>

-> If a language relies less on phonetics or pronunciation based on the spelling, then it is apparent that it requires more memorization.
-The memorization is of association of pronunciation with a particularly spelled word.
-> Based on some deductive reasoning, this would mean that languages that are heavily phonetic require less memorization of the association mentioned above.
-However, for languages that are heavily weighted on speaking rather than writing, would require relatively even more memorization.

 ||
 |-|